aimeemikaelac/root_of_trust/zcu102_notes.md

   - A bootgen .bif to create a boot image and put the different partitions in the right place
     - The TrustZone bootloader needs to be loaded into TrustZone
     - Examples/templates are available (or will be soon) in this repo somewhere
+## Accssing the Board
+- Make sure to turn off hardware control flow for any serial terminal connections to the uart (use the first of the 4 provided consoles, such as /dev/ttyUSB.
+The others are usually connected to the pmufw, the real-time processor and the power management unit)
+-  The board does not seem to want to connect to all monitors.
+I've had success with a direct display port connection, but its impractical cause that is the monitor I connect to my laptop

+## Generating a boot image on the ZCU102
+- Xilinx for some reason will not disclose how to create a signed/encrypted boot image without bootgen
+- Bootgen can be run on the board using qemu to emulate x86_64, in either system or binary emulation
+  - In binary emulation, the needed x86_64 libraries (libc, etc...) need to be placed in the folders that the binary expects on the aarch file system. qemu-x86_64 will then execute bootgen successfully (not too many libraries need to be ported as bootgen appears to be statically linked)
+  - System emulation requires a disk iamge containing an x86_64 fs, which takes up a lot of space and is very slow